ipa320/ipa_seminar/ipa_seminar_application/README.md

 ### Contents

 1. <a href="#1--introduction">Introduction</a>
 2. <a href="#2-Running-a-pick-and-place-application-with-SMACH">Running a pick and place application</a>
+2. <a href="#2-Running-a-pick-and-place-application-with-SMACH">Running a pick and place application</a>
+2. <a href="#2-Running-a-pick-and-place-application-with-SMACH">Running a pick and place application</a>
+2. <a href="#2-Running-a-pick-and-place-application-with-SMACH">Running a pick and place application</a>

 ### 1. Introduction
 This section quickly introduces basic tools used within this tutorial.
 It also lists several helpful (terminal) commands that are used frequently throughout this tutorial.

-#### 1.1.
-Tools
+#### Tools
 We use _Terminator_ as a command prompt.
 You can find a shortcut on the left bar of your screen.
 Commands given in the following can be copied into the _Terminator_ window.
 During the tutorial sometimes several terminal windows are needed.
 The terminal can be split into several sub-windows by using the _Split Horizontically/Vertically_ feature after a right-click on the _Terminator_ window.

 We wil use _gedit_ as a text edior.
 You can find a shortcut on the left bar of your screen as well.
 The editor can also be opened by running `gedit` in a terminal window.

-#### 1.2.
-Helpful Commands

-For navigating to specific ROS packages or files, the easiest way to do so is to use the command `roscd <package_name>` where `<package_name>` is the name of the ROS package you want to navigate to, e.g. `lbr_bringup`.  `roscd` brings you to the desired package from any previous location.
-After the `<package_name>`, pressing `TAB` can be used for auto-completion in order to navigate further within the ROS package.

-For editing a file simply use `roscd` to navigate to the folder of the file and then type `gedit <file_name>` where `<file_name>` is the name of the file you want to edit.
+#### Useful terminal commands

-For more helpful ROS commands have a look at the [ROS Cheat Sheet](http://download.ros.org/downloads/ROScheatsheet.pdf "ROS Cheat Sheet").
+You can find a list of useful tools and terminal commands in the [ROS Cheat Sheet](http://download.ros.org/downloads/ROScheatsheet.pdf "ROS Cheat Sheet").

 For convenience, all required ROS packages are already installed and the environment (i.e. environment variables) is set up correctly.
 Whenever an environment variable (e.g. ROS_MASTER_URI) needs to be changed this is stated below.

-Also, an example solution for this tutorial is already available.
-Whenever you want to have a look at the solution files or you want to run the solution, simply type `solution` in the terminal before opening the respective file or running the command.

-<a href="#top">top</a>

 #### SMACH
 SMACH is a finite state machine programming approach in ROS.
 It is based on python and allows to define states as basic building blocks as well as run them in various containers and compose them to state machines.
 State machines can on the other hand consist of sub-state machines again.
 You can find more information about SMACH at the [SMACH wiki page](http://wiki.ros.org/smach).